ColziandKing/Blackadder/README.md

 Based on the hit tv series The Blackadder (1983).
 Now he comes to rule the world once more.

 ## Not anymore just Blackadder
 Dependent on Philosophy, Extra Buildings, & RSCiv Collection mod.
+Moved to Best Improvement Mod